-1. Mill's methods allow us to:

-- a.
-Identify actual effects from among possible effects

-- b.
-Identify actual causes from among possible causes

-- c.
-Avoid performing costly experiments

-- d.
-Determine what variables are correlated with others

-- 2. A cause is a cause near the beginning of a chain of causation

-- a.
-Proximate

-- b.
-Ultimate

-- c.
-Partial

-- d.
-Necessary

-3. Which of the following is true of a necessary cause:

-- a.
-If they fail to occur the effect will not occur - b.
-If they occur then the effect will also occur - c.
-Every effect has only one necessary condition - d.
-If they fail to occur the effect might still occur

-4. You have read that owning a cell phone is a sufficient cause of getting dates.
-What would show you that this is incorrect?

-- a) getting dates but not owning a cell phone - b) not owning a cell phone and not getting dates - c) owning a cell phone and not getting dates - d) getting a fancy car and getting dates food enough employ one of Mill's methods.
+- 1. Mill's methods allow us to: - a.
+Identify actual effects from among possible effects - b.
+Identify actual causes from among possible causes - c.
+Avoid performing costly experiments - d.
+Determine what variables are correlated with others - 2.
+A cause is a cause near the beginning of a chain of causation - a.
+Proximate - b.
+Ultimate - c.
+Partial - d.
+Necessary - 3.
+Which of the following is true of a necessary cause: - a.
+If it fails to occur the effect will not occur - b.
+If it occurs then the effect will also occur - c.
+Every effect has only one necessary cause - d.
+If it fails to occur the effect might still occur - 4.
+You have read that owning a cell phone is a sufficient cause of getting dates.
+What would show you that this is incorrect? - a) getting dates but not owning a cell phone - b) not owning a cell phone and not getting dates - c) owning a cell phone and not getting dates - d) getting a fancy car and getting dates employ one of Mill's methods.
 She constructed the table to the right and from the results concluded it was leaving the puppies with her brother.
 Which of Mill's methods was Ali employing?

-4. In order to determine what caused some of her puppies to die and others to live, Ali decided to a) driving intoxicated is a common cause of the accident and dving
+4. In order to determine what caused some of her puppies to die and others to live, Ali decided to a) agreement α{j} agreement